Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 Production waste (industrial waste)

-Consumption waste (municipal)
+Consumer waste (municipal)

-By state of aggregation:
+According to the state of aggregation:

-by hazard class ( for humans and / or for the natural environment)
+by hazard class ( for humans and/or for the natural environment)

 1st - extremely dangerous